JacobDiazCruz/fullstack-exam/README.md

 ## Exam Notes:
 Issues I've found and some changes that I've made.

-1. Initially, after creating a user profile, the updated profile wouldn't appear in the list unless the page is refreshed, resulting in a poor user experience.
+1. Initially, after creating a user profile, it wouldn't appear in the list unless the page is refreshed, resulting in a poor user experience.
 I fixed this by triggering the **`getAllProfiles`** action after successfully creating a new user profile.

 2. I moved the creation of the user profile to a modal because it should not occupy a lot of space in the UI.
 This not only improves the UI but also enhances the overall user experience.